 Depending on the charges against you, a conviction could mean losing your driving privileges, jail time, losing your job, losing a professional license, and major disruption in your family and social life.
 If you face a felony conviction, you could be facing decades in state prison hundreds of miles away from your family and friends.

-Our goal is to help you minimize impact of an arrest and avoid the harshest consequences that often come along with a conviction.
+Our goal is to help you minimize impact of a DUI arrest in Bucks County, PA and avoid the harshest consequences that often come along with a conviction.
 We set our sights on obtaining the best possible outcome for you and work tirelessly and aggressively to achieve that goal.

 We have a track record of successfully challenging questionable or misleading evidence and ensuring it never makes it into court.
 By having the judge throw out improper evidence, we may be able to get charges against you dropped altogether.